Latin literature: The age of Cicero

-The Augustan Age
+The Augustan age

 The emperor Augustus took a personal interest in the literary works produced during his years of power from 27 BC to AD 14.
 This period is sometimes called the Augustan Age of Latin Literature.
 Virgil published his pastoral Eclogues, the Georgics, and the Aeneid, an epic poem describing the events that led to the creation of Rome.
 Virgil told how the Trojan hero Aeneas became the ancestor of the Roman people.
 Virgil provided divine justification for Roman rule over the world.
 Although Virgil died before he could put the finishing touches on his poem, it was soon regarded as the greatest work of Latin literature.

 Virgil's friend Horace wrote Epodes, Odes, Satires, and Epistles.
 The perfection of the Odes in content, form, and style has charmed readers for hundreds of years.
 The Satires and Epistles discuss ethical and literary problems in an urbane, witty manner.
 Horace's Art of Poetry, probably published as a separate work, greatly influenced later poetic theories.
 It stated the basic rules of classical writing as the Romans understood and used them.
 After Virgil died, Horace was Rome's leading poet.

 The Latin elegy reached its highest development in the works of Tibullus, Propertius, and Ovid.
 Most of this poetry is concerned with love.
 Ovid wrote the Fasti, which describes Roman festivals and their legendary origins.
-Ovid's greatest work, the Metamorphoses weaves various myths into a fast-paced, fascinating story.
+Ovid's greatest work, the Metamorphoses, weaves various myths into a fast-paced, fascinating story.
 Ovid was a witty writer who excelled in creating lively and passionate characters.
 The Metamorphoses was the best-known source of Greek and Roman mythology throughout the Middle Ages and the Renaissance.
 It inspired many poets, painters, and composers.

+One of the few female poets of ancient Rome whose work has survived is Sulpicia.

 In prose, Livy produced a history of the Roman people in 142 books.
 Only 35 survived, but they are a major source of information on Rome.